 He was joined in wedlock with Rubye Lou McVicker (Dec.
 12, 1912-1979), daughter of Austin and Vina (Brown) McVicker.
 They made a home on Main Street in Rockwood.

 The couple bore one known daughter, Vivian Loebig.

+The family residence circa 1950 was in Pittsburgh at 710 West North Avenue.
 Frank earned a living as a steam shovel operator, employed by Allegheny Contracting Industries Inc. Circa 1955, he worked away from home on a state highway construction project at Quehanna, Clearfield County, PA, at the site of the erection of a new Curtiss Wright aircraft testing plant.

 The body was tranported back to Rockwood to rest for all time in the Odd Fellows Cemetery.

 Rubye outlived her spouse by 24 years.
 She married a second time to Anthony Thomas Seiler (Nov.
 11, 1909-1977).
 He died on April 12, 1977, with interment in Twin Valley Memorial Park in Delmont, Westmoreland County.

 At the end, she was admitted to Mercy Hospital in Pittsburgh.
 She was gathered in by the Angel of Death at the age of 67 on Aug.
 8, 1979.
 Rev. Donald Krestar preached the funeral service, with interment beside her first husband in Rockwood.
 An obituary was printed in the Meyersdale Republican.